Your EDC gear can prepare you for minor inconveniences, small emergencies, and threats to your safety…

 Your tactical backpack with MOLLE webbing is a dead giveaway.
 Try not to use it unless you’re out in the wild.
 Go for something that won’t warrant any second stares, like a messenger bag, fanny pack, or purse.

 Don’t brag about your supplies, either.
 As awesome as your Leatherman Wave is, it’s stupid to point it out for everyone you see.
-You might get people curious about the other things in your EDC.
+You might get people curious about your other EDC tools.

 Not Saving Any Room for First Aid

 As a prepper, you should have some form of first aid with you at all times.
 But we’re not saying your EDC first aid kit should rival a pharmacy’s shelves.
-Just make sure it covers these basics and it should be set:
+Just make sure the kit covers these basics, and it should be set: